 SSESWDr John Topping

-Andy’s research interests are in adolescent development;teenage alcohol and drug use; longitudinal research; longitudinal data analysis; SEM.
+Andy’s research interests are in adolescent development, teenage alcohol and drug use; longitudinal research, longitudinal data analysis, and programme evaluation.

 SSESWDr Mary-Louise Corr

 John’s research interests are in the broad area of policing.
 He has a particular interest in police stop and search powers, community policing, police reform, public order policing and paramilitarism.

 Mary-Louise's research interests are in youth offending, youth justice, domestic violence and youth homelessness.

 Criminology Programme Director and Senior Lecturer in Criminology

 Michelle’s research interests are in identity, violence, imprisonment, shame, masculinity, penal reform, reintegration, desistance, criminological psychology and restorative justice.

 Lecturer in Criminology

 Sarah’s research interests are in peacebuilding, reconciliation, transitional justice, gender and social justice, as well as victimiology.